JCoulter85/jc_web/README.md

 - $ `npm -v`

-After node.js & npm are installed on your machine you will need to run these commands in your CMD:
+Next will will have to install Angular & all of the Agular items.
+Please run these commands in your CMD:

 - $ `Angular CLI v6.2.1`